PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-09 11:00:03
+Last updated: 2024-04-09 11:01:54
-Random Quote: Either get out early, or you get out too late. - Pacho Herrera
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun